Code-Institute-Submissions/OmarBedawi-Jordans_JulyResub/README.md

     1. As a First Time Visitor, I want to easily understand the main purpose of the site.

         1. Upon entering the site, users are greeted with a clean and easily readable navigation bar (or sidenav for screens smaller than 991px) to go to the page of their choice.
-        2. The homepage is composed by two wallpapers representing Jordan shoes collection.
+        2. The homepage is composed by two wallpapers representing Jordan shoes collection and trophies.
         3. The new user can find in the homepage different Jordan shoes on sale as preview of the two sale sections (Jordan Indoor and Jordan Outdoor) .